Phrasal Verbs — The Complete Guide

 Inserting more context

-Transitive phrasal verbs can be divided, which means the direct object can go between the verb and the preposition or adverb.
-I.e., my mother woke my brother up.
-But what if you wanted to add more context, or further describe the direct object “brother”?
+That is to say, transitive phrasal verbs can be divided, which means the direct object can go between the verb and the preposition or adverb.
+For example, my mother woke my brother up.
+However, what if you wanted to add more context, or further describe the direct object “brother”?
 Let’s look at a couple of examples:

 - My mother woke my older brother up. = correct.

-- My mother woke my older brother who is eighteen years old up. = correct.
+- James’s mother woke my older brother who is eighteen years old up. = correct.

-- My mother woke my older brother who is eighteen years old and really tall up. = correct.
+- Your mother woke my older brother who is eighteen years old and really tall up. = correct.

-All three sentences are correct.
+Consequently, all three sentences are correct.
 However, for the sake of reducing ambiguity, it is preferable to put the preposition or adverb (in this case “up”) closer to the verb and put the rest of the context after the preposition or adverb.
-I.e.,
+For instance,